wp-plugins/custom-content-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A shortcode to display content from posts, pages, custom post types, custom fields, images, attachment files, menus, or widget areas
+A shortcode to display content from posts, pages, custom post types, custom fields, images, attachments, menus, or widget areas

 == Description ==

-The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus, and widget areas (also called sidebars).
+The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachments, menus, and widget areas.

 In addition, you can: